maxschlapfer/MacAdminHelpers/EndnoteSandboxAccess/README.md

-##THIS PROJECT IS A WORK IN PROGRESS AND NOT YET FULLY TESTED
-### We are still working out some details, please test before using!
+##EndNote Sandbox Access Helper App

+####Due to the possibility to access the right certificates to sign the App, we can not reach the final goal.

-This Objective-C project will grant access to the EndNote settings file using the OS to generate a sandbox securebookmarks file for EndNote to work together with Word 2016.
+This Objective-C project tried to grant access to the EndNote settings file using the OS to generate a sandbox securebookmarks file for EndNote to work together with Word 2016.

 The program was developed by "Schnoddelbotz" (https://github.com/schnoddelbotz) based on input from http://objcolumnist.com/2012/05/21/security-scoped-file-url-bookmarks

+But after intense testing we weren't able to reach our goal: We would probably need a valid certificate to sign our App either from Thomson Reuters or Microsoft to successfully write this file.

+More information from Apple about snadboxing apps ans especially about security-scoped bookmarks can be found in this video (starting at 21:30): https://developer.apple.com/videos/play/wwdc2012-700/

-### What does this program?
+### What was the goal of this program?
-This helper does grant access to the EndNote settings file on a per user base by touching the file `com.ThomsonResearchSoft.EndNote.plist` and then granting access to this file for Microsoft Word 2016 by generating a file containing the secure bookmark:
+This helper should grant access to the EndNote settings file on a per user base by touching the file `com.ThomsonResearchSoft.EndNote.plist` and then granting access to this file for Microsoft Word 2016 by generating a file containing the secure bookmark:

 ```
 /Users/USERNAME/Library/Containers/com.microsoft.Word/Data/Library/Preferences/com.ThomsonResearchSoft.EndNote.securebookmarks.plist